PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 Currently none.

 ## Features to implement
-- when accessing protected page : check if the XSRF cookie is set;  (https://www.stackhawk.com/blog/angular-csrf-protection-guide-examples-and-how-to-enable-it/)
 - if any request times out the token; delete from the cookies, and redirect to /login. (https://angular.io/guide/router)
 - reset the csrf cookie if the login/register failed. (https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie)

 - failed authentified request should redirect : https://angular.io/guide/http#intercepting-requests-and-responses